mtov/engsoftmoderna/en/chapter1.md

 \index{Professional Practice}
 The opening quote of this chapter by Bjarne Stroustrup states that *our civilization runs on software*.
-For this reason, there is a myriad of opportunities to software professionals.
+For this reason, there are a myriad of opportunities for software professionals.
 However, the prevalence of software today also implies in challenges and responsibilities.
 For example, questions surrounding the professional practice of software engineering